mpainenz/Interview/README.md

 ## Other Considerations:

-* In-Memory SQLLite Database may not be thread safe for concurrent reads
 * Database functions return potentially large datasets in current implementation
   - Consider implementing pagination/filtering/row count limitations for large datasets
   - Consider implementing caching for large datasets